Skip to main content

 Indigenous Peoples in the U.S.—American Indians, Kanaka Maoli (Native Hawaiian), and Alaskan Natives—have long been misrepresented through stereotypes that confine them to a mythic past.
 From photographer Edward Curtis’s staged portraits in the 19th and early 20th centuries to Hollywood’s casting of them as supporting characters in their own stories, such as Dances with Wolves and Killers of the Flower Moon, these portrayals push Indigenous peoples to the margins and erase their presence today.

 Tom Farris and Nico Williams take aim at “Rich Indian” tropes.
-Susan Folwell and Jeffrey Veregge channel comic book aesthetics to celebrate Indigenous strength and satire.
+Susan Folwell channels comic book aesthetics to celebrate Indigenous strength and satire.
 Jeffrey Gibson, Cara Romero, and Virgil Ortiz craft vibrant visions of Indigenous futurisms.
 Wendy Red Star interrogates identity appropriation with incisive visual storytelling.
-And Fritz Scholder and Edgar Heap of Birds confront the legacy of colonial image-making through provocative forms.
+And, Fritz Scholder and Edgar Heap of Birds confront the legacy of colonial image-making through provocative forms.

-Power, Presence, and Future: American Indian Pop Art in Action is organized by Courtney Lewis, Ph.D., Crandall Family Associate Professor, Department of Cultural Anthropology and Inaugural Director, Native American Studies Initiative, Duke University.
+Power, Presence, and Future: American Indian Pop Art in Action is organized by Courtney Lewis, Ph.D., Crandall Family Associate Professor, Department of Cultural Anthropology and Inaugural Director, The RISE-US: Research for Indigenous Studies & Engagement in the United States program, Duke University.

-This exhibition is made possible by the J. Horst & Ruth Mary Meyer Fund for the Nasher Museum
+This exhibition is made possible by the J. Horst & Ruth Mary Meyer Fund.

 Share on Facebook Share on Twitter